 The compensation committee has the authority to retain compensation consultants and other outside advisors to assist in the evaluation of executive officer compensation.
-During 2007, the compensation committee retained Towers Perrin as an outside consultant to advise the compensation committee on market compensation programs and policies and the implementations from management on compensation matters.
+During 2007, the compensation committee retained Towers Perrin as an outside consultant to advise the compensation committee on market compensation programs and policies and the implementation of public company compensation programs and policies and to review recommendations from management on compensation matters.
 The compensation committee met with the compensation consultant twice in 2007 and once in 2008, at the time salary, annual bonus targets and stock option grant guidelines were being recommended for the chief executive officer and the other executive officers.